 We also don't use "truffle oil", "truffle cream", "truffle honey" or "truffle salt" at La Toque.
 Flavored truffle products are crap, shunned by good chefs who know better.
 All of these products will desensitize your palate to the true but more subtle flavor of real fresh truffle.
 Truffles have been savored for millennia but truffle oil is a new phenomenon.
-It is no coincidence that "truffle oil" appeared a few decades ago, when flavor scientists figured out how to make it in the laboratory with chemicals that mimic the compounds responsible for truffles legendary aroma.
+It is no coincidence that "truffle oil" appeared only a few decades ago, when flavor scientists figured out how to make it in the laboratory with chemicals that mimic the compounds responsible for truffles legendary aroma.
 If it was possible to produce truffle oil by natural means, the Romans would have figured it out, long ago.You can infuse some fresh truffle flavor into oil or butter, but it doesn't keep any better than fresh truffles which are best consumed within 10 days of hunting.
 Because of this very short shelf life, real truffle flavored oil is simply not a viable product.
 Commercially produced truffle oil is invariably artificially flavored with 2,4 dithiapentane, no matter how fancy the bottle or prestigious the purveyor.
 It is simply too good to be true.
 Real “home made” truffle flavored oil or butter is always subtle in flavor unlike the powerful products sold commercially.
 That little scrap of "truffle" at the bottom of the jar is often from an inferior species, and in any event, it takes much more than a little crumb of truffle to infuse oil with any amount of flavor.

 For more information on truffles I recommend three books; The Little Book of Truffles published by Flammarion, Truffles Ultimate Luxury Everyday Pleasure by Rosario Safina and Judith Sutton published by Wiley and The Truffle Book by Gareth Renowden published by Limestone Hills Publishing.

 I also recommend that you visit simplyflavors.com, and truffleandwine.com.au ,my favorite and most trusted purveyors of fresh truffles.

 You can see our truffle menus from previous years by clicking on the links below.